GovTechSG/techpass-user-docs/docs/home.md

 ## TechPass Portal
 We provide a [self-service portal](https://portal.techpass.gov.sg) to facilitate any setting up of SSO for SG TechStack products and IAM management of your users.

-?> This self-service portal is accessible only via non SE-GSIB devices.
+?> This self-service portal is accessible only via non-SE GSIB devices.

 You may access this [user guide](https://docs.developer.gov.sg/docs/techpass-user-guide/#/) to learn more about setting up SSO or manage your users.